Skip to main content

 Click on "Options" button and select "Settings"

-From here, all you have to do is add the event that you want to be a part of your scoring model by clicking on the drop down menu of events.
+From here, all you have to do is add or delete the event that you want to be a part of your scoring model by clicking on the drop down menu of events.

 To delete an individual event, click on the delete button